The Vermont Statutes Online

 (E) If any of the complaints described in subdivisions (A)-(D) of this subdivision (4) also allege that a crime has been committed, the Executive Director shall also refer the complaint to the Attorney General and the State’s Attorney of jurisdiction.

-(5) Closures.
-The Executive Director shall close any complaint that he or she does not refer as set forth in subdivisions (1)-(4) of this subsection.
+(6) Closures.
+The Executive Director shall close any complaint that the Executive Director does not refer as set forth in subdivisions (1)-(5) of this subsection.